XVimProject/XVim/README.md

   Google Group for XVim developers has been created. https://groups.google.com/d/forum/xvim-developers This group is for XVim developers and testers(reporters).
-  We are going to talk here non issue related problems such as
+  In this group we are going to talk about the direction of XVim such as

   - What we should implement next
   - How to design XVim